-Hello and welcome back to a quaint life.
 Today I am going to be doing some spring cleaning in the kitchen but first I need to change our filters out for the season.

 Although I do this freshening up with every season change, the difference for me with spring is that it feels lighter.
-I want things to be less focused on cozy aspects and more so on cleanliness; and bringing beauty in.
+I want things to be less focused on cozy aspects and more so on cleanliness, and bringing beauty in.

-The kitchen seems to need the most attention in the house and so I think it’s a good place to start.
+The kitchen seems to need the most attention in the house and so I. think its a good place to start.

-I use these glass jars for pretty anything in my kitchen.
+I use these glass jars for pretty much anything in my kitchen.
 From storage to jarring jams or holding our homemade yogurt and they even work as vases for flower arrangements.

-I especially love these flip top ones although they are a little trickier to clean.
+I especially love these flip-top ones although they are a little trickier to clean.
 I am using my natural all purpose spray to clean these since these are used for food storage.

-Overall I think these jars bring a little extra charm to my kitchen and to the food that is stored in them so its worth it for me to clean them every once in a while.
+Overall I think these jars bring a little extra charm to my kitchen and to the food that is stored in them so it’s worth it for me to clean them every once in a while.

 It really is amazing what a little deep cleaning can do to a space.